pi-hole/docs/docs/guides/github/how-to-signoff.md

 git commit -s -m "This is my commit message"
 ```

-This will use your default git configuration which is found in `.git/config` and usually it is the `username systemaddress` of the machine which you are using.
+This will use your default git configuration which is found in `.git/config` and usually, it is the `username systemaddress` of the machine which you are using.

 To change this, you can use the following commands (Note these only change the current repo settings, you will need to add `--global` for these commands to change the installation default).